Birth of a Garage

 My brother visited from his home in Seattle, and while we drove around showing his wife the town, he suggested we go by our childhood home on 11th Avenue.

 About a year before, I had seen the two-unit house for sale in the paper for $689,000.
-In 1999, everything sold for more than the asking price, and I again had to adjust the inflation scale inside my head.
-The humble San Francisco building where middle-class folks raised their children was now worth a small town in Ohio.
+In 1999 everything sold for more than the asking price and I again had to adjust the inflation scale inside my head.
+The humble San Francisco building where a lower middle class couple raised their children was now worth a small town in Ohio.

-For all the changes in the city, the blocks of the inner Richmond looked much the same as they did in the early 1970s.
-We noted that the grocery store on the corner of California, which had turned into an antique store in the 1980s, was now an office.
+For all the changes in the city the blocks of the inner Richmond District look much the same as they did in the early 1970s.
+We noted that the grocery store on the corner of California Street, which had turned into an antique store in the 1980s, was now an office.

-I stopped the car in the middle of the street and we all piled out to stand in front of the house, stunned.
+We stopped the car in the middle of the street and all piled out to stand in front of the house, stunned.

 After some silence, and my brother's muttered curses of disbelief, I became aware of a car slowly stopping behind ours.
 A middle-aged woman got out, eyeing us suspiciously.